holixfactory/submarine/README.md

 ##Requirements

-* Python 2.7.x / 3.3.x or later.
+* Python 2.7.x / 3.3.x or later (Will probably work on 2.6.x and 3.2.x)
-* chardet 2.2.1 or later.
+* chardet 2.2.1 or later

 ##Installation

+First, you'll need to install `chardet`,

+	pip install chardet

-Install using `pip`...
+Then, install using `pip`...

 	pip install submarine

 ##Commandline Usage